NeurodataWithoutBorders/nwb_hackathons/HCK18_2024_Dev_Hackathon_DataJoint/README.md

 - NWB Developer Hackathon only: Join Wednesday to Friday
 - SciOps Summit 2024 and NWB Developer Hackathon: Join Monday to Friday

 ## Registration

 [Register for the NWB Developer Hackathon](https://try.datajoint.com/nwb-hackathon2024)

 You can also register for the SciOps Summit 2024 [here](https://try.datajoint.com/sciops-summit-2024).

 ## Logistics

 ### Housing

-Housing support is not provided, but we will organize a room block at the [Hampton Inn Houston-Near The Galleria](https://www.hilton.com/en/hotels/houpohx-hampton-houston-near-the-galleria/), which is a short walk to the event.
-Details TBD.
+Housing support is not provided.
+We recommend booking housing at the [Hampton Inn Houston-Near The Galleria](https://www.hilton.com/en/hotels/houpohx-hampton-houston-near-the-galleria/), which is a short walk to the event.

 ### Travel